kbokhonko/onliner/README.md

 	before_filter { |c| current_user.track unless current_user.nil?}

-and In your model, add :lastseenable as such:
+and In your model, add :onliner module as such:

 	class User < ActiveRecord::Base
 		devise ..., :onliner